The continuous spectrum of bound states in expulsive potentials: Results

+This analytical solution and the corresponding numerical solution of Eq.~( \ref{g}), with $\varphi _{0}=0.409$, are plotted by the solid and dashed lines, respectively, in Fig. \ref{fig9}(a), where they completely overlap (actually, the coincidence with the exact analytical solution corroborates the accuracy of the numerical solution).
+The 2D structure of this vortex eigenstate is illustrated by means of the color plot in Fig. \ref{fig9}(b).

-Lastly, if the cubic term is retained in Eq. (\ref{g}), one can construct an approximate solution for $E=0$ and $S\neq 1$, neglecting the third harmonic in the elementary formula $\sin ^{3}\Phi =(3/4)\sin \Phi -(1/4)\sin \left( 3\Phi \right) $.
-The approximate solution is given by Eq. (\ref{exact}) (even if $S$ is not $1$), in which the amplitude is determined by the balance of the linear and nonlinear terms in Eq. (\ref{g}):
+Lastly, if the cubic term is retained in Eq. (\ref{g}) with $\gamma =1$ (the anti-HO expulsive potential), one can construct an approximate solution for $ E=0$ and $S\neq 1$, neglecting the third harmonic in the elementary formula $ \sin ^{3}\Phi =(3/4)\sin \Phi -(1/4)\sin \left( 3\Phi \right) $.
+The respective approximate solution is given by Eq. (\ref{exact}) (even if $S$ is not $1$), in which the amplitude is determined by the balance of the linear and nonlinear terms in Eq. (\ref{g}):

 Thus, the approximate solution (\ref{exact}) of Eq. (\ref{g}) with the self-defocusing or focusing nonlinearity, i.e., $g=+1$ or $g=-1$, exists, yielding $\varphi _{0}^{2}>0$ as per Eq. (\ref{squared}), for $S=0$ or $ S\geq 2$, respectively.